juliansommer/workout-track/README.md

 - 🖥️ View 800+ exercises
 - 📝 Create, edit and delete plan and workout
-- 🔑 Full authentication using Supabase with Google SSO
+- 🔑 Full authentication using Supabase with Google & GitHub SSO
 - 🔐 Full Row Level Security to prevent unauthorised database changes
 - ✅ Forms using react-hook-form with validation using zod
 - 📈 Scalable relational database architecture